Lower Dolpo Trek - 18 Days

 Today you will return to Juphal via Sulighat.
 On the way, you will pass many birch trees and enjoy breathtaking mountain views.
 Upon arrival in Juphal, rest and spend the evening exploring the market.
 You will spend the night at a tea house in Juphal.

 Check out of the hotel after breakfast.
-A representative from Best Heritage Tours & Research Hub will accompany you to the airport to board your flight back home.
+A representative from Best Heritage Tours will accompany you to the airport to board your flight back home.

 What is included?